 - Staff journalists who plan to report from conflict zones or hostile environments must have a firm assignment from a news organisation that will assume full responsibility for his/her well-being.

 Applications must be submitted in English and Russian within six weeks from the Annual Grant Programme announcement.
-The Foundation’s Expert and Advisory Boards will study the applications and supporting documentation and announce their decision within another six weeks.
+Justice for Journalists Foundation’s Advisory and Expert Boards and Board of Trustees will examine applications until the end of April, 2022 and the Board of Trustees will announce their decision by May 3, 2022.